Please subscribe to my YouTube channel.

 IMPORTANT !!!
 All items must be free of any insects before I will accept them into my shop.
 Do whatever it takes to ensure this.
 I WILL refuse any item that has insects.

-Note: All repairs are done at my home, you must contact me before dropping off any item.
+Note: All repairs are done at my home; you must contact me before dropping off any item.
 I am not responsible for any items left at my doorstep.
-You can contact me here, or if you already know my phone number, text me (a text is my preferred way of contacting me).
+You can contact me here, or if you already know my phone number, text me (text is my preferred way to contact me).

 Equipment I do not repair at this time (list may change at any time):

-• Special note about flat-screen TVs: I repair TVs, but due to the price of a new screen, I DO NOT repair broken, cracked, or damage of any kind to TV screens.
-I do not know anyone that would.
+- Special note about flat-screen TVs: I repair TVs, but due to the price of a new screen, I DO NOT repair broken, cracked, or damaged screens of any kind.
+I do not know anyone who would.
 Please donate those TVs to a repair shop for parts.

-I will accept unwanted items to do as I will.
+I will accept unwanted items that have some potential.
 I do not buy unwanted items.
-Anything offered to me to keep is only done for free.
+Anything offered to me to keep is free.

 Items to reconsider fixing before using my service (list may change at any time):

 Note: Some of these items can be very inexpensive to buy new.
-It is probably better to replace them with a new one and donate the damaged item to a repair shop for parts.
-A video I put on YouTube about an Emerson 32-inch TV that shuts down because of a bad LED strip had a repair cost of about $85.00 (see size cost in the payment section).
+It is probably better to replace them with new ones and donate the damaged items to a repair shop for parts.
+Example: A video I put on YouTube about an Emerson 32-inch TV that shuts down due to a faulty LED strip had a repair cost of about $85.00 (see size cost in the payment section).
 It depends on what’s wrong.

-I will accept unwanted items to do as I will.
+I will accept unwanted items.
 I do not buy unwanted items.
-Anything offered to me to keep is only done for free.
+Anything offered to me to keep is free.

 A little about me: